Mitsubishi Outlander Review

 If you don’t need the Outlander’s third row of seats, reviewers say the Ford Escape has a refined ride and delivers sporty, car-like handling.
 Reviewers also praise the Escape for its high-quality interior materials and spacious back seat.

 The 2014 Mitsubishi Outlander seats seven.
 Front-wheel drive is standard and all-wheel drive is optional.
 The Outlander comes in four trims.
 ES, SE and SE S-AWC trims come with a 2.4-liter four-cylinder engine and a continuously variable transmission.
 The GT S-AWC trim has a 3.0-liter V6 engine and a six-speed automatic transmission.
 The Outlander is fully redesigned for the 2014 model year.

 Next Steps: Mitsubishi Outlander

-- Find low financing rates for the Mitsubishi Outlander
+- View the best prices for the 2014 Mitsubishi Outlander

 - See Affordable Midsize SUVs rankings